Renowned world correspondent Seymour Topping dead at 98

-NEW YORK (AP) — Seymour Topping, among the most accomplished foreign correspondents of his generation for The Associated Press and the New York Times and later a top editor at the Times and administrator of the Pulitzer Prizes, died on Sunday.
+NEW YORK — Seymour Topping, among the most accomplished foreign correspondents of his generation for The Associated Press and The New York Times and later a top editor at the Times and administrator of the Pulitzer Prizes, died on Sunday.
 He was 98.

 Topping passed away peacefully at White Plains Hospital, his daughter Rebecca said in an emailed statement.